Launching Peer Server

 The FPS can be stopped from the Fiorano eStudio or by directly executing a script file.
-Shutting down the Peer Server automatically invokes a shutdown hook in the peer server’s JVM which clears previous resources and connections used by the server’s JVM.
+Shutting down the Peer Server automatically invokes a shutdown hook in the peer server’s JVM which cleans up any resources and connections used by the server’s JVM.

 Using Fiorano eStudio

-To shut down the peer server, perform the actions below:
+To shut down the peer server, perform the following actions:

-- Open the Server Explorer panel by navigating to Window > Show View > Other > Fiorano > Server Explorer.
+- Open Server Explorer panel by navigating through Window > Show View > Other > Fiorano > Server Explorer.

-- Expand the Peer Repository, right-click the fps node and click Shutdown.
+- Expand Peer Repository, right-click fps node and click Shutdown.

 Using Script Files